samcarter/ltx-talk/README.md

 interfaces.
 Development is focussed on tagging/functionality as the primary driver; as such, support for design aspects is likely to be lower priority.

+It *requires* LaTeX 2025-11-01: this is currently available as a pre-release by using `lualatex-dev` or `pdflatex-dev`.

 ## Description

 The `ltx-talk` class is focused on producing (on-screen) presentations, along